What is AMM?

 How does AMM work?

 AMM works similarly to an order book exchange, which has trading pairs – for example, ETH/DAI.
-To make a transaction, the user does not necessarily need a second party (other trader), but only interacts with the smart contract.
+To make a transaction, the user does not necessarily need a second party (another trader), but only interacts with the smart contract.

 Therefore, AMM is considered a P2C – peer-to-contract transaction, not a peer-to-peer P2P transaction.
 The transaction takes place between the user and the contract and there is no order book so there is no partner and no type of order on the AMM.
 Instead, users on the AMM platform trade with a token pool called a liquidity pool (LP).